hana-electronics/EVB-LoRaWAN-HTLRBL32L/examples/BlinkingLED/README.md

 The firmware configures some necessary peripherals, like USART1 (log purposes) and GPIOs (radio interruption, etc.).

 ## SDK Version
-This example is compatible with v1.X.X
+This example is compatible with version 1.x.x.

 ## Test Setup